netvc/testing/draft-ietf-netvc-testing.md

 Selection of a testing methodology depends on the feature being tested and the resources available.
 Test methodologies are presented in order of increasing accuracy and cost.

 Testing relies on the resources of participants.
 For this reason, even if the group agrees that a particular test is important, if no one volunteers to do it, or if volunteers do not complete it in a timely fashion, then that test should be discarded.
-This ensures that only important tests be done in particular, the tests that are important to participants.
+This ensures that only important tests be done; in particular, the tests that are important to participants.

 Subjective tests should use the same operating points as the objective tests.